What Makes a Woman? Munroe Bergdorf’s personal journey provides a valuable insight into the transgender debate

 There are more moments of vulnerability when Bergdorf attends a discussion by a feminist group called We Need To Talk.
 There’s a real sense of menace in the air as transgender people gather outside to protest the meeting of so-called TERFS – Trans-Exclusionary Radical Feminists – who believe trans women are not female but are in fact men threatening to infiltrate women’s space.

-Bergdorf is extremely articulate in one to one interviews so it’s a shame she doesn’t feel able to stay and debate them, but it’s also understandable – the atmosphere inside the meeting is toxic and she’s surrounded on all sides.
+Bergdorf is extremely articulate in one to one interviews so it’s a shame she doesn’t feel able to stay and debate them, but it’s also understandable – the atmosphere inside the meeting is heated and she’s surrounded on all sides.

 “When we [see] events like this, which directly are designed to deny [transgender women’s] very identities and the fact that we even exist, it’s extremely hurtful and concerning,” she says as she leaves.
 But she later sits down with one of the organisers, Venice Allan (aka Dr Radfem, just in case you were in any doubt).